MTstateIntroStats/IntroStatTextbook/docs/03-data-applications.md

 * The pipe syntax should be read as *then*, `%>%`.

-Pipes are used commonly with functions in the `dplyr` package (see R examples in Chapter \@ref(eda)) and they allow us to sequentially build data wrangling operations.
+Pipes are used commonly with functions in the `dplyr` package and they allow us to sequentially build data wrangling operations.
 Pipes are also helpful when creating data visualizations in the `ggplot2` package.

 ### A data wrangling example